Ruiz-HCI-Lab/sdsl-mobile/README.md

 It also contains a demonstrative Android application with SDSL-lite tests and a specific implementation of Wavelet Forests that consumes the library.

+## Acknowledgements

+This project ports the Succinct Data Structure Library (SDSL-lite) to Android platforms.
+We thank the original developers [SDSL-lite repository](https://github.com/simongog/sdsl-lite) for providing the foundation for this work.

 ## Usage

 To use SDSL-Mobile in your Android application, follow these steps: